khaytsus/rigtool/README.md

 ### Repeat Last Command

 The ! command in Manual mode will repeat the last command, most useful for if you're scanning and you want to stop to check out a possible signal, then after that keep scanning.
 Only scanning and frequency changing commands are remembered for repeating.

+### Power setting

+If your rig can accept power changing over hamlib you can set the $powerdivider setting in the module to the appropriate value so you can type "power 15" for example to set your output power to 15w.
+You'll need to experiment to see what value your radio is if the default 250 isn't setting your radio to the right output power.

 ### Note file